DevOps-Represent/from-docker-to-kubernetes/README.md

 [Otherwise, if you are using a Mac, use the instructions here.](https://github.com/DevOps-Girls/from-docker-to-kubernetes/blob/master/Setup-with-Minikube-Mac.md)

-Use this option if you're more familiar with with the commandline.
+Use this option if you're more familiar with with the command line.
 Keep in mind minikube is used for testing from your local machine and could be useful for your kubernetes usecase.

 ## The Workshop